lara-amalia/se-wdp-ue/03/README.md

 Play around with the `text-alignment` property – maybe center your headlines?

-You could also set the `text-transform` property to `uppercase` for headlines, or for the links in your navigation?
+You could also set the `text-transform` property to `uppercase` for headlines or the links in your navigation.

 ### 1.2 Colors